Circular Economy Training for SMEs

 Our current economic model is based on a linear ‘take-make-waste’ approach, which is costly for businesses and bad for the environment.
 By contrast, a circular economy is efficient and environmentally sustainable.
 In a circular economy, products, components and materials are kept in use for as long as possible.
 The principles of a circular economy and circular production models can be instrumental in exploring the opportunities to transform for example what might once have been considered as a waste material into a secondary raw material, an approach that can increase efficiencies and even develop new secondary by-products and market opportunities.
 Supply and production chains essentially operate in ‘closed-loops’ making them less wasteful and more resilient.

-*MODOS is a joint initiative of Dublin City Council and the Waste Management Plan Lead Authority (WMPLA).
+Enterprise Europe Network and the Sustainable Cork Programme at Cork Chamber have teamed up with MODOS to deliver this circular economy training programme to micro, small and medium sized enterprises.
+MODOS is a joint initiative of Dublin City Council and the Waste Management Plan Lead Authority (WMPLA).

 Tuesday Feb 9, 2021 Friday Mar 26, 2021